 The Board's policy is to remunerate directors at market rates for time, commitment and responsibilities.
 The Board determines payments to the directors and reviews their remuneration annually, based on market practice, duties and accountability.
 Independent external advice is sought when required.
-The maximum aggregate amount of directors' fees that can be paid is subject to approval by shareholders in general meeting, from time to time.
+The maximum aggregate amount of directors'

+Details of remuneration including Share Based Payment compensation fees that can be paid is subject to approval by shareholders in general meeting, from time to time.
 Fees for executive directors are not linked to the performance of the Company.
 However, to align directors' interests with shareholders' interests, the directors are encouraged to hold securities in the Company.